What advice would we give to a veteran truck driver, Allen Smith asked during the 9/20/2012 Truth About Trucking Live BTR program?

-If you had been that driver, would you have another career to fall back on?
+If you had been a trucker who lost his job, would you have another career to fall back on?

 In our increasingly litigious society, sometimes not only the victims but also the family members of the victims file a lawsuit against the truck driver and trucking company when the big truck is involved in an accident.

 It doesn't matter how many safe miles you have under your belt as a veteran truck driver before an accident.

 An aggressive attorney can paint you negatively in a court of law (sometimes in front of a jury sympathetic to the victim) and win a huge settlement for the client.

 If you haven't protected yourself legally, you may find your finances badly eroded.

 We're including here a link to a book about making your own living trust -- from Amazon.com, with whom we have an affiliate relationship.

 Some people choose to protect themselves, their assets and their finances by setting up a living trust.

 A trust is an arrangement under which one person, called a trustee, holds legal title to property for another person, called a beneficiary.
 You can be the trustee of your own living trust, keeping full control over all property held in trust.